 1930: To unite all bowlers in the world, came the World Tenpin Bowling Association.

-50’s: Began to emerge machines to return the pins to their location for new games.
-Before this, the pins were replaced in the position by people called “pinboys”
+50’s: Automatic machines began to appear to return the pins to their places for new throws.
+Before that, fallen pins were manually repositioned by people nicknamed “pinboys”.

 2003: Imply® launches Bowling Lanes with innovative technology.